mitre/quaerite/quaerite-examples/README.md

 ```

 In this judgment set, the contrastive values are not exceedingly strong.
-In practice, however, this technique has revealed some very important patterns that helped either:
+In practice, however, this technique has revealed some very important patterns that could help with either:

-1. fill out the truth set
+1. pointing out areas for improvement in supplementing the truth set
-2. tune the boost weights based on popular categories
+2. tuning the boost weights based on popular categories